IainJackson90/pp4-holiday-dreams/README.md

 ![Hero Image](assets/images/hero-image.png)
 </details>

-- The hero image is visually descriptive setting a ambience of adventure and relaxation as wel as traveling and holiday vibes
+- The hero image is visually descriptive setting a ambience of adventure and relaxation as well as traveling and holiday vibes
-- At the top of the hero image on th far right will be a notification displayed in green to notify the user if they are logged in or not
+- At the top of the hero image on the far right will be a notification displayed in green to notify the user if they are logged in or not
-- In hte centre of the hero image is a short description of what to expect from the Web App
+- In the center of the hero image is a short description of what to expect from the Web App
-- The button on the hero image will let a signed in user add there own post but if you have not singed int the button will direct the user to the log in or sign up page
+- The button on the hero image will let a signed in user add their own post but if you have not signed int the button will direct the user to the log in or sign up page

 <details>
 <summary> Notifications